mroguljic/PixelCPETemplates/README.md

    - Copy the simulated clusters (from the `finished` directory) to your local machine and run `gunzip` on them
    - Create `pix_2t.proc` file in local directory where the clusters are stored.
 Example of the file is stored in `template_production`
    - From the same directory, run gen_xy_template followed by gen_zp_template (the compiled binaries should be in `template_production/bin`
+7. Test the new templates
+   - Simulate tracks at uniform spread of angles (instructions in "Pixelav simulation after template production" part of `pixelav_simulation` module)
+   - In `LA_trees_procvessing/template_test_code.cxx`, edit the `templates_dir` variable to point to the folder with the templates and its clusters and compile it with `./linkrootc++ template_test_code`
+   - Run the binary and check output